 - 48 In the summer of 2022, the RJMEC publicly called on the Unity Government to provide additional funding to them.
 The public requests followed the withdrawal from US funding to the RJMEC. - 49 Interview with E. - 50 Tindall, "Women's Participation and Influence in Transitions from Conflict," pp. 10 and 18. - 51 In 2015, the SSWPM already organised a women's national dialogue, called "The South Sudan We Want" (see Soma, "Our Search for Peace," p.
 33). - 52 Kumalo and Roddy-Mullineaux, "Sustaining Peace," p.
-8. - 53 Interview with J. - 54 International Crisis Group (ICG), "South Sudan's Splintered Opposition."
+8. - 53 Interview with J.

-might help to avert a violent breakup of the political party.
+The recent breakaway of two influential military commanders from Machar's troops demonstrates the rift inside the SPLM-IO, which could potentially escalate into armed violence in the future.
+Trust-building exercises within the SPLM-IO might help to avert a violent breakup of the political party.
 The wives and women relatives of competing SPLM-IO commanders could facilitate these efforts.
 Relaying messages between SPLM-IO adversaries or trying to convince their husbands and men relatives to resolve the internal tensions in a constructive manner are two potential initiatives in this regard.

-Entry Point 3: Identifying enablers of inclusive peacemaking in South Sudan
+Entry Point 3: Identifying and engaging enablers of inclusive peacemaking in South Sudan

 Religious actors enjoy high levels of moral authority among several ethnic groups and are therefore well-placed to influence South Sudan's peace process.
 This is particularly true for those ethnic communities to which religion is of overarching importance.
-Moderate religious leaders who acknowledge women's peacemaking capacity and are open to more inclusive peace processes could fulfil multiple roles, namely:
+55 Moderate religious leaders who acknowledge women's peacemaking capacity and are open to more inclusive peace processes could fulfil multiple roles, namely:

-- Mediating thematic discussions between adversaries about how to address conflict drivers at the local and national level; - Enhancing the legitimacy of women's peacemaking activities in public;56 and - Supporting South Sudanese women to identify peacemaking strategies that respect cultural sensitivities and therefore mitigate the risk of conservative backlash.
+- Mediating thematic discussions between adversaries about how to address conflict drivers at the local and national level; - Enhancing the legitimacy of women's peacemaking activities in public;56 - Supporting South Sudanese women to identify peacemaking strategies that respect cultural sensitivities and therefore mitigate the risk of conservative backlash; and - Mobilising community members to support local peacemaking activities.

 Other gatekeepers and power holders inside South Sudan could equally act as enablers for a more inclusive, sustainable peace process in the country.
-Elder male community members, for example, often have significant influence over local decision-making and profound experience in local conflict mediation.57 One interview partner indicated that there is regular interaction between women's organisations and traditional and cultural leaders on the ground.58 Building on and expanding the existing interactions with local gatekeepers can therefore pave the way towards inclusive discussions about how to tackle the underlying causes of local conflict.
-Integrating local gatekeepers into peacemaking activities would also create opportunities to learn from and emulate existing local conflict mediation strategies at the national level.
+Elder male community members, for example, often have significant influence over local decision-making and profound experience in local conflict mediation.57 Engaging local authorities and security forces could also pave the way for an inclusive peace process.
+One interview partner indicated that there is regular interaction between women's organisations and traditional and cultural leaders on the ground.58 Building on and expanding the existing interactions with local gatekeepers can